Article 12 - Sick Leave

 Section 1.
 Sick Leave Accumulation.
 Employees, except for emergency, temporary, and intermittent employees shall accrue sick leave at the rate of four (4) hours per pay period of continuous employment beginning with their date of eligibility.
+Connect 700 Program employees shall be considered eligible during their on-the-job demonstration process for purposes of this Article.
+Hours of sick leave used by the Connect 700 Program employee during their on-the-job demonstration process shall not be counted toward the seven hundred (700) hours.
 Intermittent employees shall become eligible for sick leave after completion of sixty-seven (67) working days in any twelve (12) month period.
 Temporary unclassified employees appointed for periods longer than six (6) months shall be considered eligible for purposes of this Article.
 Eligible employees appointed to emergency or temporary status from layoff status shall continue to be eligible to accrue and use sick leave.

 Employees on a military leave under Article 14 shall earn and accrue sick leave as though actually employed, pursuant to Minn.
 Stat.
 192.26.